NEUBIAS/training-resources/courses/trainers.md

-# Teachers
+# Trainers

-We are aware that this training material has been taught by:
+We are aware that parts of this training material have been taught by:

 - Antonio Politi, MPI Interdisciplinary Science, Goettingen, Germany
 - Arif Khan, EMBL Heidelberg, Germany